uw-it-aca/django-vue/README.md

 Find and replace the following instances for the repo.

-'axdd-django-vue' with 'new-repo'
+        'axdd-django-vue' with <new-repo>

-Find and replace the following instance of the django app_name.
+Find and replace the following instance of the Django app_name.

-'app_name' with 'new_app'
+        'app_name' with <new_app>

 Copy the sample .env file so that your environment can be run.